KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 7. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
+8. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-BartTimes by falafel2222](https://github.com/falafel2222/MMM-BartTimes)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-BCFerries by stonecrown](https://github.com/stonecrown/MMM-BCFerries)